MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 > [!NOTE]
 > When upgrading, PowerShell won't upgrade from an LTS version to a non-LTS version.
 It only
-> upgrades to the latest version of that LTS.
-For example, from 7.2.3 to 7.2.7.
+> upgrades to the latest version of LTS, for example, from 7.2.3 to 7.2.7.
 To upgrade from an
 > LTS release to a newer stable version or the next LTS, you need to install the new version with
 > the MSI for that release.
 >